Welcome to summer! Here in Texas it means 100° days and not so much cooler at night.

 In experimenting with various homemade treats, I find that those with molasses as a holding base do not last long and they mold quickly.
 In general, I have found that basic cookie recipes have nothing dangerous for horses and I add raisins, oats, sweet feed, shaved carrots, and apples to the base and then cook them in small muffin tins.

-I fill the tin about half full and then "overcook" just a [no-glossary]bit[/no-glossary] to get a crunchier cookie.
+I fill the tin about half full and then "overcook" just a bit to get a crunchier cookie.
 I have also found that using a biscotti-type dough also works very well and in these I use canned pumpkin.

 Like humans, horses have likes and dislikes and I would suggest that you try till you find what your horse likes and will eat in a reasonable amount of time.
 I do not use peanut butter or nuts for my horses.